A New Host (or Automating Command Line Functions in NAV RTC to Transmit via FTP)

 I know that everyone really reads my blog entries to learn my deep thoughts about playing Street Fighter, and I wouldn’t want to let down my adoring public.
 I’m super-excited about Street Fighter V, but until it comes out, I’m still playing Ultra Street Fighter IV.
 I actually picked up Hugo as an alternate character, and I didn’t really get how to deal with fireballs until I spent some time in training mode, just having the dummy throw lots of projectiles until I learned how to deal with them.
 Practice is important.

 If you have any further questions about this or other development issues, contact one of our development experts at ArcherPoint.
-If you enjoyed this blog, you might like to read more of Tom Hunt’s blogs, or check out our collection of Development Blogs.
+If you enjoyed this blog, check out our collection of Development Blogs.